feideconnect/core-apis/docs/orgadmin.md

-# Organization API for Feide Connect
+# Organization API for Dataporten

 To test the API, obtain an authentication token and